 Building Worlds as Characters

 Gamers, avid readers, and movie fanatics alike become emotionally invested in characters.
-Why don't we feel the same way about their universes?
+Why don't we feel the same way about the worlds they inhabit?
 In other words, what can we learn about the appeal of characters that we may apply to worldbuilding?

-We can gauge the appeal of a character through the kinds of aspiration they garner, manifested through cosplay, fanfiction, or frequent selection of that character in a game.
-Two hyper-aspirational characters that stand out in Runeterra are Lux (left) and Jinx (right).
-Primarily, the design of these characters executes a stereotypical archetype with a few twists to best suit them for the themes in the game.
+We can gauge the appeal of a character through the kinds of aspirations they garner, manifested through cosplay, fanfiction, or frequent selection of that character in a game.
+Two hyper-aspirational characters that stand out in Runeterra are Lux and Jinx.
+Primarily, the design of these characters executes a familiar archetype with a few twists to thematically suit them to the game.
 Lux represents a fairly typical execution of the angelic, healer archetype but has adopted a mecha appearance to adapt to the visual design of League of Legends.
 Jinx may be interpreted as an embodiment of the Harlequin archetype—a manic character with subtle vulnerabilities that allow them to operate at will under the guise of redeemability (sounds familiar, DC fans?).

 By leveraging archetypes as a method of identification, we can create aspirational worlds in the same way we create aspiration characters.
 The world Xayu leans into the healer archetype through a muted, white color palette and language that conveys safety.
 Eisermight offers a similar fantasy to Jinx: a chaotic blend of fragility and liberty.
 Treating worlds as characters allows me to inject human attributes at the foundation of the overarching narrative.